 So what hormones are we looking at?

 Typically I send patients for a check up with their general practitioner and if they're experiencing hormonal symptoms they may look at the following hormones through a blood test.
+As a naturopath we can also order these tests privately.
 For the sake of keeping this post a reasonable length, I'm just focusing on the main female steroid (sex) hormones including oestrogen, progesterone and testosterone.
-However, you can also test for luteinising hormone and follicle stimulating hormone (pituitary hormones), DHEAs (adrenal androgen), SHBG (binds to various hormones reducing their activity), cortisol (stress hormone), TSH, T4 & T3 (thyroid hormones) and insulin (pancreatic hormone involved in blood sugar regulation).
+However, you can also test for luteinising hormone and follicle stimulating hormone (pituitary hormones), DHEAs (adrenal androgen), SHBG (binds to various hormones reducing their activity), cortisol (stress hormone), TSH (thyroid stimulating hormone), T4 & T3 (thyroid hormones) and insulin (pancreatic hormone involved in blood sugar regulation).
 By looking at a range of different hormones we can get a full picture of the areas that may need a little extra love and support.

 There are different oestrogen but oestradiol is typically the one we measure on a blood test.
 Oestrogen is the dominant hormone in the first half of the cycle (the follicular phase - days 1-14).
 High levels of oestrogen thickens the lining of the uterus and triggers the release of hormones in the brain which stimulate ovulation (the release of the egg).
 We also know oestrogen also supports the production of cervical mucous and plays a positive role in maintaining healthy bones, heart health, skin and mood.